This post was originally published in July 2017 and has since been updated for currency and readability.

-- Once on site, they decide to buy a pair but select in-store pick up to try them on first.
+- Once on site, they decide to buy a pair but schedules a virtual consultation with a stylilst first.

-- The customer likes the jeans and two of the shirts.
+- The customer asks a few questions about fit and likes the jeans and two of the shirts.

 - Unfortunately, their shirt sizes are out of stock.

-- However, instead of losing the additional sale, the clerk places an order online for the right sized shirts to be delivered to the customer's home.
+- But instead of losing the additional sale, the clerk places an order online for the right sized shirts to be delivered to the customer's home.

 - The shirts arrive within a day, and the buyer is delighted.

-When we discuss omni-channel logistics at my company Sourcify, we ensure we have the following bases covered:
+When we discuss omnichannel logistics at Sourcify, we ensure we have the following bases covered: